Silenttttttt/selenium-web-session-framework/README.md

 ## Examples

 Refer to the `script_tests.py` file for example usage of the framework.
-The file contains various examples demonstrating how to use the methods provided by the `WebSession` class
+The file contains various examples demonstrating how to use the methods provided by the `WebSession` class/